#encryption-key #encryption #security #file-encryption #privacy #cryptography

 Functionality

-It keeps all encrypted data and master encryption key in a dedicated directory with files structured on inodes (with meta info), files for binary content and directories with files/directories entries.
-All data, metadata and also filenames are encrypted.
-For new files it generates inode number randomly in u64 space so it reduces the chance of conflicts when used offline and synced later.
+• It keeps all encrypted data and master encryption key in a dedicated directory with files structured on inodes (with metadata info), files for binary content, and directories with files/directories entries.
+All data, metadata, and filenames are encrypted.
+It generates unique inodes for new files in a multi-instance run and offline mode.

-Password is collected from CLI and it's saved in OS keyring while app is running.
-This is because of safety reasons we clear the password from memory on inactivity and we reload it again from keyring just when needed.
+• The password is collected from CLI and saved in the OS's keyring while the app runs.
+This is because, for security concerns, we clear the password from memory on inactivity, and we derive it again from the password just when needed.

 Stack